BillyF-2005/Pygame-Button/README.md

 # Pygame-Button
-A button class in pygame that takes, x, y, height, colour and text inputs. width is adjusted automatically relative to the text length and button height.
+A button class in pygame that takes, x, y, height, colour and text inputs.
+The Width is adjusted automatically relative to the text length and button height.